MohamedSabith97/Functional-Doc_HRM/New_Format.md

 > ## **[Visa Request:](#travel)**

-  Visa Request initiated and begins in Travel Request when the employee request for the Travel Arrangements from Arco, in Leave request and Employee Retirement request.
+  Visa Request initiated and begins, when the employee request for the Visa from Arco, in Leave request and Employee Retirement request.

 | [Requested](#requested-1) > [Approval](#approval-1) > [Payment](#payment-1) > [Under Processing](#under-processing-1) > [Hold](#hold) > [Completed](#completed-8) |